 And this can be anything… house, clothes, money, electronics, husband/wife, kids, talents, looks, abilities, cars, stuff, etc.

 There will always be someone who has more than you.
-But there will also be someone who has less than you.
+But there will also be someone who has less than you and wishing for everything you dislike or take for granted.
 Don’t waste your energy on Comparison.

 At some point in history, advertisers started telling us that we need MORE to be happy.
 And the sad thing is that we believe them!